Calcium hypochlorite: Organic chemistry

 Calcium hypochlorite is a general oxidizing agent and therefore finds some use in organic chemistry.
 For instance the compound is used to cleave glycols, α-hydroxy carboxylic acids and keto acids to yield fragmented aldehydes or carboxylic acids.
 Calcium hypochlorite can also be used in the haloform reaction to manufacture chloroform.

 Calcium hypochlorite can be used to oxidize thiol and sulfide byproducts in organic synthesis and thereby reduce their odour and make them safe to dispose of.
 The reagent used in organic chemistry is similar to the sanitizer at ~70% purity.

 Production

-Calcium hypochlorite is produced industrially by treating moist slaked lime (Ca(OH)2) with chlorine.
+Calcium hypochlorite is produced industrially by reaction of moist slaked calcium hydroxide with chlorine gas.
 The one-step reaction is shown below: